mikebarlow/itc-reporter/README.md

 The current Autoingestion Tool will cease to work from the end of November 2016 and they recommended everyone switch to use the new Reporter tool in this [post](https://itunespartner.apple.com/en/apps/news/47110289).

-This is the first PHP Composer based port of the Reporter tool.
+This is the first PHP Composer based port of the Reporter tool and attempts to make using the tool and reports easier by processing the XML that is returned by the API and returning it as an Array to make usage easier.

 ## Requirements